-From 1 January 2020, electronic POS systems must be verifiably protected against tampering.
+From January 2020 electronic POS systems in Germany must be verifiably protected against tampering.
 The law stipulates that every cash register must have a so-called technical security device (TSD).
 Only cash registers with a corresponding certification from the Federal Office for Information Security (BSI) will still be permitted from next year.

 What is a TSD?